Can I study for the TSI assessment?

 Can I take the TSI assessment again?

-Yes.
-You may retest at any time upon availability.
-You will need another test referral form (from your advisor or the college testing center).
+Yes, you may retest at any time upon availability.
+You will need to complete another test referral on eConnect and schedule your testing by appointment with the testing center or Examity.
 There is a retest fee of $10 per section.

 Can I transfer my scores to another Texas college/university?

 Yes.
-If you have taken a TSI assessment at Dallas College, other schools can access these scores by providing the college name, your student ID and your date of birth.
+If you have taken a TSI assessment at Dallas College, other Texas public schools can access these scores if you provide the college name, your student ID and your date of birth.
 Private and out of state institutions would not have access to this database.
+Log into your Accuplacer/Student Portal and have the scores sent directly to those schools.

 What happens if I do not pass the TSI?